-At Dentistry for Life in Philadelphia Philadelphia dental restorative process usually takes two dental appointments to complete.
+At Dentistry for Life, the process for replacing a dental bridge usually takes two dental appointments to complete.

 A custom shade match is done.
-The impressions and the recorded shade is sent to the dental lab for the fabrication of the final bridge.
+The impressions and the recorded shade are sent to the dental lab for the fabrication of the final bridge.

-It normally takes 10-15 working days to fabricate your bridge.
+It normally takes 10-15 working days for the dental lab to create your bridge.
 During this time period, you will wear a temporary bridge that is made of acrylic.

-On the day your bridge will be cemented, your dentist checks the fit, contacts with opposing and neighboring teeth to ensure you are comfortable and makes necessary adjustments.
+On the day your bridge is supposed to be permanently fixed in place, your dentist will check the fit and the contact with your opposing and neighboring teeth to ensure you are comfortable and makes necessary adjustments.
 Once he has your approval, the bridge is cemented with special adhesives.

 The cost of the dental bridges in Philadelphia varies depending on various factors like location, dentist experience and material.